Academic Progress/Suspension Override Request

 Suspension overrides will generally be considered for extenuating circumstances.
 Decisions are based on the extenuating circumstance, supporting documentation, and your academic history.
 Academic and financial aid overrides may be granted together or separately, and the approval of one does not automatically guarantee the approval of the other.

 If you are granted an academic suspension override and not a financial aid override, you will be allowed to enroll but will have to pay for courses without federal funding.
-If you are granted an override, you will be required to meet with an advisor to evaluate your educational plan.
+If you are granted an override, you will be recommended to meet with an advisor to evaluate your educational plan.
 You may be required to reduce your course load, eliminate online coursework, or repeat failed coursework.
 If you are having trouble viewing the fillable Suspension Override Request Form, instructions are below.
 A non-fillable form also can be downloaded and printed by clicking here.

 You should submit the Suspension Override Request for Fall and Spring to the Office of Financial Aid 2 weeks before the start of the term to allow sufficient time for the committee to review prior to classes beginning.
 Requests for Summer should be submitted within 48 hours of being notified of ineligibility.
 Late requests will be reviewed throughout the semester.